thebadcc/mfer-builder/README.md

 **Seed**

-mfers are generated using a 28 length "seed" of numbers expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx') in the following order:
+mfers are generated using a 28 length "seed" of numbers expressed as a string ('xxxxxxxxxxxxxxxxxxxxxxxxxxx').
+Each trait is 'xx' for a total of 14 traits and may be expressed using the following convention:

-xx: background

-xx: type

-xx: eyes

-xx: mouth

-xx: headphones

-xx: smoke

-xx: watch

-xx: beard

-xx: hoodies

-xx: shirt

-xx: longHair

-xx: hatsUnder

-xx: hatsOver

-xx: shortHair

-All traits are expressed using the following convention:

 None: -1
 Random: 00
-Trait n: n
-Trait n + 1: n + 1
+Trait 1: 01
+Trait 2: 02
+... and so forth up.

+If you exceed the trait maximum, that trait will be reset to random.

 For Example:

-0000000000000000000000000000 would mean all mfers traits are selected at random -100000000000000000000000000 would mean there was no background
+0000000000000000000000000000 would mean all mfer traits are selected at random -100000000000000000000000000 would mean there was no background

 **Function**